 A Project Board (PB), responsible to approve key management decisions of the project and will play a critical role in assuring the technical quality, financial transparency and overall development impact of the project, will be established as soon as this project is approved.
-The PB will be composed of designated senior-level representatives of the MHE and other key stakeholders as outlined in Part II/Section H of this project document.
-A complete list of PB members and their designated alternates will be provided after the project preparation phase has been completed.
+The PB will be composed of designated senior-level representatives of the MHE, island council representatives and other key stakeholders as outlined in Part II/Section H of this project document.
+A complete list of PB members and their designated alternates will be provided in the inception report.